-The HES competition focuses on aiding homeless individuals in the Columbus area.
+The Homeless Shelter Design Project focuses on aiding homeless individuals in the Columbus area.
 Participants will design, build, and implement a technology that will provide shelter to individuals who face homelessness in the Columbus area.

-Teaching basic computing to residents of the Westminster Retirement Community near OSU's campus
+Students participating in the Westminister-Thurber project teach basic computing skills to residents of the Westminster Retirement Community near OSU's campus.

-Designing and constructing wheel chair ramps for members of the local Columbus community
+Students design and construct wheel chair ramps for members of the local Columbus community.

 Students give quick presentations to retired citizens at a community center to help them use technology.